 It started last week when the boys and I headed out to a playdate.
-We walked inside, traded our sandals for stocking feet, and just as I reached in my back pocket, it hit me.
+We walked inside, traded our sandals for stocking feet, and just as I reached into my back pocket, it hit me.
 Guess who forgot his wallet at home?

 It seems I’d lose my head if it wasn’t attached these days.
-I could mentally see my wallet sitting right on my nightstand, next to a couple receipts and the handkerchief I always carry in the opposite pocket.
+I could mentally see my wallet sitting right on my nightstand, next to a couple of receipts and the handkerchief I always carry in the opposite pocket.
 Right where it didn’t belong.
 Grrr.

 I had put on clean cargo shorts, as good dads do, after getting up that morning and, in the rush to get downstairs, I had failed to transfer everything from the pair I had worn the day before to the pair I had on.